-The Newport News Fire Department is one of less 40 fire departments nationwide to hold both International Accreditation and a Class 1 ISO rating.
+The Newport News Fire Department is proud to be among the few fire departments nationwide to hold both International Accreditation and a Class 1 ISO rating.

 The Newport News Fire Department received its first accreditation from the Commission on Fire Accreditation International (CFAI) in 2008 and was re-accredited through CFAI in 2013.
 The accreditation process is a continuous improvement process that fire departments voluntarily under take as a process to achieve organizational excellence according to industry best practices.
 In order to receive accreditation, the department created a Strategic Plan, a Standards of Cover demonstrating how the department deploys resources, and demonstrate performance according to 253 performance indicators.
 Third party assessors then visited the department to validate the documentation and performance.
 Annually a Compliance Report is submitted to CFAI to show the department is continuing to meet performance objectives as well as addressing weaknesses that may have been identified by the outside assessors.